 You can't guarantee that your patient will reach the rehabilitation goal but not having an end in mind is a guarantee they won't (adapted from The Daily Stoic by Ryan Holiday).

 When your efforts are not directed at a cause or a purpose, how will you know what to do day in day out?

-If you would like to learn more about rehabilitating with a purpose, check out my 2-Day Course – Integrating Strength and Conditioning Into Injury Rehabilitation.
+If you would like to learn more about rehabilitating with a purpose, check out my 2-Day workshop and online course - Integrating Strength and Conditioning Into Injury Rehabilitation.